Aaron Hernandez Blows Kisses To Daughter Avielle In Court, Twitter Reacts To Heartbreaking Moment

 Roseanne Garcia (@roseanngar21) tweeted, “That’s not fair for her.
 They are all judging her for bringing her to see dad..no matter where!
 He is still her daddy and she loves him!”

-Aaron Hernandez, who is serving a life sentence at the Sousa Baronowski prison in Sharon, Massachusetts for the June 2013 murder of Odin Lloyd, will return to court on Thursday morning.
+Aaron Hernandez, who is serving a life sentence at the Sousa Baronowski prison in Sharon, Massachusetts, for the June 2013 murder of Odin Lloyd, will return to court on Thursday morning.

-Whether the jury will come to a decision on Thursday is unknown, but Boston Herald columnist questioned whether the judge will implement the “dynamite charge” to help move things along.
+Whether the jury will come to a decision on Thursday is unknown, but Boston Herald columnist Bob McGovern questioned whether the judge will implement the “dynamite charge” to help move things along.
 He then shared a link to the Legal Information Institute for an explanation of the term.

 “An instruction given by a court to a deadlocked jury to encourage it to continue deliberating until it reaches a verdict.”